 Andi was afraid I was badly hurt, since I wasn’t moving.
-But when my pain subsided, it wasn’t nearly as bad as it could have been.
+But once my pain subsided, it wasn’t as bad as it might have been.
 I was able to get back onto the jet-ski, and we limped back to Bear and Sandi’s dock.
 We shook off the incident and got back to relaxing, although I was, shall we say, a bit stiff.
 Two days later, I finally got some medical attention.
 Dr. Chun of the Kootenai Medical Center, who looked at my X-rays, said he was glad I hadn’t punctured any organs when my ribs snapped like popsicle sticks.

 Andi felt awful, but I kept trying to tell her that this is a relatively normal outcome of American speed-based recreation.
 The internal combustion engine is a great invention, but I’m pretty sure people weren’t meant to go 55 miles per hour on top of the water without any kind of enclosure.
 Sometimes when we push the envelope, we pay the piper.
 But I’ve already made up my mind that if I get the chance to go jet-skiing again, I’m going to jump on it.
 I figure the law of averages will favor me for a while.

-Wednesday Bear and Sandi took us out on their 40-foot boat—a 4087 aft-cabin Bayliner with twin Cummins 250 hp diesel engines.
+On Wednesday, Bear and Sandi took us out on their 40-foot boat—a 4087 aft-cabin Bayliner with twin Cummins 250 hp diesel engines.
 It has two staterooms and two bridges, giving the captain the option of enclosed or open-air command.
 Naturally, it has all the comforts of home.
 The recreation deck is particularly comfortable, but there’s plenty of room all over the boat for seven people to spread out.
 At one point early on, I was exploring the boat and ended up out on the very tip of the bow.
 I stood there for a minute with my arms outstretched, catching the wind with my hands as though I were on the set of Titanic.

 But then, suddenly, there was fear in Stacey’s voice—so much that it hurt to hear her.
 The next thing I knew, Sandi was handing me a life vest, and I was swimming out to Stacey.
 I concentrated on calling out to her as I swam.
 Everyone was in motion.
 Sandi was yelling at Bear to bring the boat around.
 The second I reached Stacey with the life vest, she hollered at me to take care of Andi.
 The fact that my ribs hardly hurt while I was swimming out to Stacey was most likely providence.
 If it was, it went away the second I started to climb back on the boat.
 That was murder.
-But I fondly remember that my cousins were there at the stern to help me up.
+But my cousins were there at the stern to help me up.

 Then all was well.
 We were soon warm, dry and grateful, chugging toward Hope, where we sat down for dinner at The Floater, a restaurant on the docks next to the marina.